JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 23, 2023**
+- Built the back end of the author name project and began developing components to display all authors and to create a new author

 **March 22, 2023**
 - Began a full-stack project that allows users to perform CRUD operations on author names and brings back-end validations up to the front end for display